daveio/mullvad-tool/README.md

 ### `mullvad keygen`

-Generate WireGuard keypair
+Generate public/private keypair for Wireguard.

+`-m INTERFACE` - Generate Mikrotik script to set key on interface `INTERFACE`.

+`-s` - Print keys to be used by a script as `PRIVATEKEY PUBLICKEY`.

 ### `mullvad wireguard [file]`

-Generate Mikrotik script for WireGuard config using the config file
+Generate Mikrotik script for WireGuard config using the config file.

+`-i PREFIX` - Use `PREFIX` before interface names.

+`-p PREFIX` - Use `PREFIX` before peer names.

 ### `mullvad openvpn [userpass] [certificate] [config]`

 Generate Mikrotik script for OpenVPN config using the userpass file, the certificate, and the config file itself

+`-i PREFIX` - Use `PREFIX` before interface names.

 [link-wg]: https://mullvad.net/en/account/wireguard-config
 [link-ovpn]: https://mullvad.net/en/account/openvpn-config